symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 """""""""""""""""""""""""

 If you are using multilingual documents, you need to configure the available languages.
-For more information on multilingual documents, see the `PHPCR-ODM documentation on Multilanguage`_.
+For more information on how to map multilingual documents, see the `PHPCR-ODM documentation on Multilanguage`_.

 .. configuration-block::